kkyau/ISQA-3420-/Use Cases.md

 The developer is able to successfully upload software package for scanning.
 The uploaded package is scanned for licenses and vulnerabilities and the information is returned to the developer and written to the database.

 ###Stakeholders
- a) Developer = To be able to produce a software that when it is scanned by the database, it does not have issues that will potentially     harm the company and fits all the requirement of the manager
+ a) Developer = To be able to produce a software that has to be recognized by the database when it is scanned against it as well as fits                 the requirements of manager

- b) Manager = Has to ensure that the software pacakage is issue free and fits all the requirements needed by the company
+ b) Manager = Has to ensure that the software pacakage is free of issues and fits all the requirements needed by the company

 ###Preconditions
  a) There has to be a completed software package present to be able to scan it and check for vulnerabilities